mrolaleyeisrael/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

+# 0x0F.
+Python - Object-relational mapping
-These project is about ORM (Object-relational mapping) of Python using SQLAlchemy.
+These projects are about ORM (Object-relational mapping) of Python using SQLAlchemy.